Women in Palestine: Women and anti-Israel movements

 In the early 1980s, the Women’s Work Committee would split into four separate committees as a result of differing political agendas and ideologies.
 The largest of these organizations was the Federation of Palestinian Women’s Action Committees (FPWAC) which aligned itself with the Democratic Front for the Liberation of Palestine (DFLP).
-The Union of Palestinian Women Working Women’s Committee (UPWWC) supported the Palestinian Communist Party, and the remaining organizations were the Union of Palestinian Women’s Committees (UPWC) and the Women’s Committee for Social Work (WCSW).
-Due to opposing views and strategies on organizing, each organization attracted different members of society; for example, the UPWWC organized mainly working women while the UPWC concentrated on more educated middle-class members, and the WCSW was more alike to the charitable societies which provided services to women rather than mobilizing them politically.
+The Union of Palestinian Working Women’s Committee (UPWWC) supported the Palestinian Communist Party, and the remaining organizations were the Union of Palestinian Women’s Committees (UPWC) and the Women’s Committee for Social Work (WCSW).
+Due to opposing views and strategies on organizing, each organization attracted different members of society; for example, the UPWWC organized mainly working women while the UPWC concentrated on more educated middle-class members, and the WCSW was more alike to the charitable societies that provided services to women rather than mobilizing them politically.

-During the First Intifada, a mass mobilization of the Palestinian population against their Israeli occupiers commenced after years of resistance.
-In the midst of this uprising, all four of the Women’s committees began to mobilize their members to sustain the Intifada, all the meanwhile calling for their liberation if they were to successfully implement a free Palestinian state.
+In the midst of the First Intifada, all four of the Women’s committees began to mobilize their members to sustain the Intifada, calling for their liberation if they were to implement a free Palestinian state successfully.
 The daycare centers were opened longer to allow mothers to participate in the uprising and health education began to offer classes on first aid to use on the victims of the Israeli army.
 These committees would take up the call of the Unified National Leadership of the Uprising (UNLU) to entice those unwilling to participate in the demonstrations.
 Organizing marches, promoting boycotts, and confronting soldiers allowed women of all ages to participate, leading some to become victims, either imprisoned or killed by shots from Israeli troops, gas inhalation, or beatings.
-During the 1988, International Women’s Day march, slogans calling for both an independent state and women’s liberation were exalted simultaneously.
+During the 1988 International Women’s Day march, slogans calling for both an independent state and women’s liberation were used simultaneously.
 On the same day, a joint effort by all four of the committees participated in a program calling women to join popular committees, trade unions, boycotts, and encouraging a ‘home economy’ built off locally produced food and clothing.
-Although serving a role in the uprising, the call for women’s liberation was sidelined for the national movement as the UNLU would exclude women from participating in demonstrations and retaining an attitude that was viewed as conservative and condescending.
+Although serving a role in the uprising, the call for women’s liberation was sidelined for the national movement as the UNLU would exclude women from participating in demonstrations and retained an attitude that was viewed as conservative and condescending.